aptise/peter_sslers/README.md

 `Pyramid` applications are based on `.ini` configuration files.
 You can use multiple files to deploy the server differently on the same machine, or on different environments.

+You can run this on sqlite or switch to Posgtresql by adjusting the sqlalchemy url

+If you run via sqlalchemy, you'll need to setup the database BEFORE running `initialize_peter_sslers_db`

+roughly, that entails...

+	$ psql -Upostgres
+	psql> create user ssl_minnow with password '{PASSWORD}';
+	psql> create database ssl_minnow with owner ssl_minnow ;

 Some tools are provided to automatically import existing certificates and chains (see below).

 It is recommended to open up a new terminal and do the following commands